intel/linux-sgx/sdk/emm/README.md

 Introduction
 ---------------------------------
-This directory contains a implementation of the Enclave Memory Manager proposed in [this PR](https://github.com/openenclave/openenclave/pull/3991)
+This directory contains an implementation of the Enclave Memory Manager proposed in [this PR](https://github.com/openenclave/openenclave/pull/3991)

 The instructions here are for developing and testing the EMM functionality only.
 Consult the main README for general usages.